 Either way, if you see me suppressing yawns, it's 99.95% likely that I'm neither tired, nor bored, and often the opposite of both.

 I have a to-do list that I rely on heavily.
 You should ask me if that thing we just spoke about is on my to-do list, because if it's not it'll almost certainly drop out of my brain the instant we stop talking.
-It could be because I have a lot running through my head, but potentially I'm undiagnosed ADHD.
+I'm generally pretty good about letting you know if something has been de-prioritised or delegated and therefore removed from my to-do list.

 When working on a complex subject, my communication preference is: long-form written comms > in-person conversation > chat apps.
 Don't be offended if I ask you to change modes if things are getting complex in Slack.
 I don't make that request often, but I need to do it more - I reckon it would reduce uncertainty and shorten discussions.